-Term Online-application Period for graduation Graduation Date Remark Spring 7 th ~8 th week May 28 Students who registered a Summer 7 th ~8 th week August 27 course cannot graduate Fall 7 th ∼8 th week - Commencement Day - January 31 st Students who registered a course can graduate on January 31 st
+Term Online-application Period for graduation Graduation Date Remark Spring $7^{th} \sim 8^{th}$ week May 27 Students who registered a course cannot Summer $7^{th} \sim 8^{th}$ week August 26 graduate Fall 7 th ~ 8 th week Commencement Day January 31 st Students who registered a course can graduate on January 31st

 - 1) (Graduation Application): Students who have completed all graduation requirements are required to apply for Graduation Eligibility Review.
 This is a core requirement for graduation.
-Please access KDI School MIS System (mis.kdischool.ac.kr) to make the request within the application period. - 2) (Graduation period): The minimum conditions for graduation and to receive a master's degree at KDI School according to the school rules and regulations that student should be enrolled for 4 terms for full-time master's program and 6 terms for part-time master's program.
+Please access KDI School MIS System (mis.kdischool.ac.kr) to make the request within the application period. - 2) (Graduation period): The minimum conditions for graduation and to receive a master's degree at KDI School according to the school rules and regulations that student should be enrolled for 4 terms for fulltime master's program and 6 terms for part-time master's program.